naustica/openalex_doctypes/README.md

 ## Analysis

-- [`Codebook.ipynb`](Codebook.ipynb) contains the exploration analysis of publication and document types
+- [`Codebook.ipynb`](Codebook.ipynb) contains the exploratory analysis of publication and document types
 - [`Characteristics.ipynb`](Characteristics.ipynb) contains the analysis of document types based on shared corpus

 - The [`queries/`](queries/) directory contains all SQL queries that were used during the analysis.